-Beginning September 2001, the WEST-B became a requirement for all prospective teachers in Washington.
-The WEST-B is a basic skills exam in reading, writing and mathematics.
-A passing score (240 out of 300) is required in each section prior to admission to any of Washington State University’s teacher preparation programs (undergraduate, post-baccalaureate or Master in Teaching).
+Evidence of basic skills is a requirement for all prospective teachers in Washington.
+Beginning September 1, 2013, prospective teachers may use SAT, ACT or WEST-B scores to meet the basic skills requirement for Washington teacher certification.
+Any combination may be used, as long as passing scores are achieved in each area: reading, writing, and mathematics.
+Basic skills proficiency is required in all three areas prior to admission to any of Washington State University’s teacher preparation programs (undergraduate, post-baccalaureate or Master in Teaching).

 Additional information can be found on the Professional Educator Standards Board’s (PESB) website.

-Washington State University requires all students to pass the WEST-E prior to student teaching.
-To avoid delaying your student teaching it is advised that you take the WEST-E no later than the semester prior to student teaching.
+Washington State University requires all students to pass the appropriate content exam(s) prior to student teaching.
+To avoid delaying your student teaching it is advised that you take the content exam no later than the semester prior to student teaching.

 Special Note to Designated World Language and Bilingual Candidates: In addition to completing the WEST-E, students completing endorsements in Designated World Languages after September 1, 2010, must pass the oral (interview or computerized version accepted) and written portions of the American Council on the Teaching of Foreign Language (ACTFL) exam at the advance low level.
 Bilingual candidates completing their program after September 1, 2009, must pass the ACTFL exam at the advance mid level in addition to the WEST-E.